tiahia/das-design-system/app/components/panel/README.md

 ```
 {{ appPanel({
     titleText: "Get in touch",
-    html: "If you’ve got a question, idea or suggestion share it in #design-system channel on Slack or email the Design System team on <a class='app-panel__link' href='mailto:design-system@digital.justice.gov.uk'>design-system@digital.justice.gov.uk</a>"
+    html: "If you’ve got a question, idea or suggestion share it in #design-system channel on Slack or email the DAS Design System team on <a class='app-panel__link' href='mailto:EMAIL_REQUIRED@digital.education.gov.uk'>EMAIL_REQUIRED@digital.education.gov.uk</a>"
   })
 }}
 ```